USCqserver/HOQSTTutorials.jl/markdown/introduction/01-closed_system.md

-The initial state in above code block is
+The initial state in the above code block is
 $$\lvert \phi(0) \rangle = \lvert + \rangle \ .$$

 We will consider three variants of the closed-system equations in this tutorial.